swathikiran86/pig-Hive-programmming-on-StackExchange-data/README.md

   3. Executed the Pig and Hive tasks on Google Cloud Platform (GCP)

-    Refer to Googlr Cloud Platform folder for the screenshots with GCP execution commands.
+    Refer to Google Cloud Platform folder for the screenshots with GCP execution commands.